mpusz/wg21-papers/src/2007R0_std_from_chars_should_work_with_std_string_view.md

 ## A correct approach

-A correct approach works on the underlying data rather than on iterators which is counter intuitive as for C++ we always taught to use iterators to denote ranges:
+A correct approach works on the underlying data rather than on iterators which is counter intuitive as we always taught to use iterators to denote ranges in C++:

 ```cpp
 void foo(std::string_view txt)